stageor/Customer-Churn-Analysis/README.md

 **Executive Problem**

-> “We are losing customers every month.
+> “We are losing every month.
 We do not clearly know who will leave next, nor which segments are most vulnerable.”

 ### Objective